The Story Behind the Collaboration in Practice Workshop

 Building Collaborative Capacity & Agility

-This workshop will demystify collaborative processes by connecting you with the evidence, resources, and connections you need to navigate complex collaboration dynamics.
+The Collaboration in Practice workshop will demystify collaborative processes by connecting you with the evidence, resources, and connections you need to navigate complex collaboration dynamics.
 While you shouldn’t expect to leave with all the answers, you can expect to gain the capacity needed to navigate the ever-changing terrain of cross-boundary collaboration with confidence and grace.